antonioaversa/taxes/README.md

 Updated data can be retrieved at [this link](https://www.banque-france.fr/statistiques/taux-et-cours/les-taux-de-change-salle-des-marches/parites-quotidiennes) on the web-site of the Banque de France.

-Under the `Taux de change (parités quotidiennes) dd MMM yyyy` page, there is the possibility to download the data in CSV format, for all conversions.
+Under the `Taux de change (paritï¿½s quotidiennes) dd MMM yyyy` page, there is the possibility to download the data in CSV format, for all conversions.
 The downloaded CSV file has a complete history of FX Rates for every day in the past, and for all currencies.